HX and the National Audubon Society

 Call of the Bird Lover

-Engaging evening lectures on avian life and local ecosystems
+• Engaging lectures on birdlife, habitats, and ecosystems

-A science center and library stocked with birding references
+• Access to a science center and library with birding resources

-Nature photographers on every voyage offering photography tips and curated trip albums
+• Professional nature photographers offering tips and curated trip albums

-Exclusive permits for access to prime wildlife viewing areas
+• Exclusive permits for prime wildlife viewing areas

 Audubon Members Save 10% on Select Sailings